Have an amazing page and post often

 Test, Test, Test!

 You don’t know what you don’t know.
-Paying for marketing without testing its effectiveness is like literally shooting in the dark.
+Paying for marketing without testing its effectiveness is like shooting in the dark.
 Test your ads and then test them again.
 Once you determine which ones are the most effective, scale them properly to boost results and increase effectiveness.
 Scrap any ads that prove ineffective.

 In the long run, testing your advertisements will save you money and ensure that your brand is reaching its highest potential.
 Don’t make the mistake of assuming your ads are being seen by the right audience.
 Test them to see for yourself!